UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Smart Home Tech

 Your smart home devices, from video doorbells to Wi-Fi thermostats, will generally go offline.
-While some smart locks have battery backups that allow them to function, other devices may be inaccessible.
+While some smart locks have battery backups that allow them to function securely, other automated devices may become completely inaccessible.
 If your internet goes down, you lose remote control over these systems.
 It is helpful to know how to manually operate your smart locks and garage doors before an outage occurs.
 For more on keeping your connection running, check out our tips on home internet resilience.

 Appliances and Other Systems